 Every time I receive an email or comment on my blog about how my writing has helped someone come to terms with their own MS, I glow with pride!
 But I would have to say that my greatest achievement has been bringing up my son, Christopher, throughout everything MS could throw at us.
 We’ve had our dark days but I have always tried my hardest to keep his life as normal as possible.
 I’m pleased to say he is now heading to University and is a well-rounded, confident young man!

-Have you used any mobility aids that you would recommend to other people with disabilities?
+Do you use any mobility aids that you would definitely recommend?

-What advice would you give to other people living with PFFD?
+What advice would you give to readers who may experience depression whilst living with MS?